 (35K JPG image)

-Lost in the accident was Pilot Van Shepard (ASI VP), Co-Pilot Hal Hanson (ASI Chief Pilot), Flight Engineer Travis Hodges and Flight Test Engineer Warren (Sam) Walker.
+Lost in the accident was Pilot Van Shepard (ASI VP), Co-Pilot Hal Hansen (ASI Chief Pilot), Flight Engineer Travis Hodges and Flight Test Engineer Warren (Sam) Walker.
 The takeoff roll and scheduled engine cut were apparently routinely accomplished.
 The engine cut was scheduled to be made at a calibrated air speed of 112 knots, but was actually cut at about 108 knots at about 3 seconds preceding rotation.

 The test was to be conducted with the rudder boost on and according to data gathered from the flight data recorder, the right rudder pedal force utilized throughout the latter portion of the takeoff roll, as well as just following rotation, appeared normal and apparently effected the desired or required right rudder position.

 One second after rotation there was a rapid reversal in rudder direction from right to left followed by an apparent divergence in directional sense between rudder pedal force and rudder position actually commanded, i.e., an increasing pedal force to the left is associated with an increasing right rudder position.

 A check of available parts of the engines and propellers did not find any abnormal operations of either the propellers or engines.
 The propeller blade shims were checked at the accident site by a representive from Hamilton Standard, manufacturers of the propellers.
 The propeller blade shims indicates the No.1 propeller was in a feathered position and Nos.2,3 and 4 were in normal operating positions.